ahmetegesel/mongofn/README.md

 ```

 #### Memoization
-`createClient` is a memoized functtion, so it will return the same instance
+`createClient` is a memoized function, so it will return the same instance
 if you call it with the same arguments.

 For more info: see